d8corp/watch-state-react/README.md

 You can pass a function to `useWatch()` to create a reactive selector.
 The function may be called multiple times during a single render, so it must be pure and simple.
 The component re-renders **only if the returned value changes** (compared with `Object.is`).

-This is ideal for lightweight, pure selections — e.g. extracting a field or combining observables.
+This is ideal for lightweight, pure selections — e.g. extracting a field.

 ```tsx
 const $user = new State({ name: 'Mike', age: 30 })